shaepy/moneymoo/README.md

 - Have a user-friendly design

 ## Planning
+My project management was done through Notion, utilizing a Kanban board for development.
+MVP stories were turned into tasks on the board, with any bugs or additional tickets being added to the backlog during the development phase.
 - [Link to Full Project Plan ](https://www.notion.so/Unit-2-moneymoo-CRUD-app-21a7ed1fdd5880278eb5dc9129f1ff62?source=copy_link)
 - [Project Kanban Board](https://www.notion.so/21b7ed1fdd5880899ec9ec812a6dedce?v=21b7ed1fdd58814f943b000cfff17172&source=copy_link)

 ### MVP User Stories
 As a user,